SJK175/web_tool_development/README.md

 Objective -
-to develop an web based tool that will replace a legacy reporting system.
+to develop an web based tool as a replacement of a legacy reporting system.